capricorncd/guitar-chords/libs/svg/README.md

 # @guitar-chords/svg

-Use SVG to generate guitar chords or edit it.
+Use SVG to generate guitar chords.

 ## Install